thomasphorton-archive/mariah/README.md

 	* Create a new role to grant IoT access

 ## Testing
 This library relies on connection to a GPSD server to receive data.
 Use the `gpsd-fake` library to create a local GPSD server.
 By default, it should be broadcasting on the correct ports and there will be no additional configuration needed.
+The GPSD server needs to be running before starting Mariah.

+## Mariah
+* Has a connector to each sensor
+	* Clinometer
+	* DHT
+	* GPS
+* Publishes sensor data to MQTT Server
+* Attempts to send data to AWS IoT if possible

+## Mariah App
+* Connects to MQTT Server
+* Displays real-time sensor data provided via MQTT